UPGON/cenfind/README.md

 ## Overview

 If you want to read about Centrack, head to the Introduction.
-If you want to process data head to Routine use.
+If you want to process projection head to Routine use.
 If you want to install centrack, head to Set up the environment for centrack

 ## Introduction